TobikoData/sqlmesh/docs/guides/connections.md

         database: [optional, path to the database file]
 ```

-See the [configuration reference](../reference/configuration.md#duckdb) for more details.
+See the [engine configuration reference](../reference/configuration.md#duckdb) for more details.

 ### Redshift

-The Redshift configuration should be configured as follows:
+A Redshift connection should be configured as follows:
 ```yaml linenums="1"
 connections:
     my_redshift_connection: